Raathigesh/Raathigesh.github.io/_posts/2015-01-09-Writing-Unit-Testable-Code-in-C#-with-Dependency-Injection.md

 ---
-layout: post
-title: Writing Unit Testable Code in .Net with Dependency Injection
+title:  "Writing Unit Testable Code in C# with Dependency Injection"
-excerpt: "The idea of test driven development is to drive the development through unit tests.
-When ever we attempt to write a unit of code or a method we follow the following steps"
-modified: 2015-01-06
+categories:
+  - DotNet
-tags: [.Net]
+tags:
-comments: true
+  - UnitTesting
 ---

 ##Hello Test Driven Development##

 The idea of test driven development is to drive the development through unit tests.
 When ever we attempt to write a unit of code or a method we follow the following steps.

 - First write a unit test case for the method.
 This test case is going to fail at first because we don't have our actual method implemented yet.
 Can't even compile the code sometimes.
 - Write the actual method with the minimum code required to make the test case pass.
 - Refactor the method while keeping the test passing.

 Test driven development also helps improve the productivity because while writing a particular method, you can isolate and test a particular method, rather than debugging the entire application.
 If it's a web application, the time to activate the entire application and debug a particular part of code is waste of time.